thdtjsdn/leaflet.marker.pin/README.md

 ## What's you have to do in your JavaScript?

 All the interaction is performed with a single instance of the object L.Marker.Pin.Interface.
 An instance of this object can be accessed with the function L.marker.pin.interface ( ).

+The L.marker.pin.interface ( ) is based on the singleton pattern, so the function returns always the same instance.
+You can save this instance in a variable, but it's not mandatory.

 ### Language settings